 Hugh Mangeya is a Lecturer in the Department of English and Communication at Midlands State University, Zimbabwe.
 He is the Editor of The Dyke (Journal of the Midlands State University).
 His major research interests lie in alternative mediation with a specific focus on how citizens in Zimbabwe have appropriated graffiti and the social media as mediascapes for speaking back to power.
 He has published a number of journal articles and book chapters with accredited publishers.

-Isaac Mhute is an Associate Professor with Midlands State University’s Department of English and Communication.
+Isaac Mhute is an Associate Professor in Midlands State University’s Department of English and Communication.
 He is a Doctor of Literature and Philosophy in African Linguistics graduate (University of South Africa).
 His research interests mainly lie in language policy and development, syntax, onomastics as well as language and communication issues in education, among others.
-He is chief examiner for language and literature with an international examining board, professional editor and translator/back translator (English and Shona).
+He is chief examiner for language and literature in an international examining board, professional editor and translator/back translator (English and Shona).